- Photo

 ――Why did you propose Shibuya PARCO to ECAL?

 PARCO is a legendary cultural company in Shibuya, Tokyo, and Japan.
-Since the 1960s, it has contributed to the formation of the identity of millions of Japanese youth.
-Shibuya PARCO, which has always been at the forefront of social progress through fashion, art, and culture, is the best partner for holding this "under Your Smell" exhibition.
-This is the first time that the Swiss Embassy in Japan has collaborated with PARCO, and I am very proud to have the opportunity to interact with such a well-known and affinity cultural facility.
+Since the 1960s, we have contributed to the formation of the identity of millions of young Japanese people.
+Shibuya PARCO, which has always been at the forefront of social progress through fashion, art, and culture, was the perfect partner to hold this exhibition under Your Smell.
+This is the first time that the Embassy of Switzerland in Japan has collaborated with PARCO, and I am very proud to have the opportunity to engage with such a well-known and affinity cultural facility.

-PARCO is a wonderful platform for cultural exchange, and we hope to continue dialogue on themes such as creativity, diversity, cultural innovation, and social change.
-Japan and Switzerland are similar in the sense that society looks a little conservative, but there are many innovations and creativity in the fields of design, architecture, photography, for example.
-I look forward to a further leap as a place for innovation and creation for the future!
+PARCO is a great platform for cultural exchange, and we hope to continue dialogue on themes such as creativity, diversity, cultural innovation, and social change.
+Japan and Switzerland have similarities in the sense that society looks a little conservative, but there is a lot of innovation and creativity in the fields of design, architecture and photography, for example.
+We look forward to a further leap forward as a place for innovation and creation for the future!

-Director of Public Relations and Culture, Embassy of Switzerland in Japan.
+Director of Public Relations and Culture of the Embassy of Switzerland in Japan.
 After 10 years of experience in the journalism and media industry, he assumed his current position.
-In his previous job, as a reporter, columnist, and overseas correspondent for the daily newspaper Le Temps in Switzerland, he has reported in Japan, Korea, India, the United States of America, Mexico and Europe, as well as contributed to Swiss national radio, radio France, and courier.
-Since 2017, he has been involved in communication, public diplomacy, and culture at the Swiss Embassy in Japan.
-Degree in Global Studies from the University of Tokyo.
-He earned a master's degree from the West Swiss University of Applied Sciences and Arts and a professional qualification from the Lausanne Journalism Media Center.
+As a reporter, columnist, and overseas correspondent for the Swiss daily Le Temps, he has reported in Japan, South Korea, India, the United States of America, Mexico, and Europe, and has also contributed to Swiss national radio, Radio France, and Courier.
+Since 2017, he has been working on communication, public diplomacy, and culture at the Embassy of Switzerland in Japan.
+Graduated from the University of Tokyo with a Master's degree in Cultural Studies.
+He holds a master's degree from the University of Applied Sciences and Arts in Western Switzerland and a professional qualification from the Lausanne Journalism Media Center.